Tony Swain: Dilemma To Rely On

 Gallery Baton is pleased to announce 《Dilemma to Rely On》, a solo exhibition of works by Tony Swain (b.
 1967), from 25th April to 25th May in the Hannam-dong space, Seoul.
 By combining painting with newsprint, he has consistently produced works that challenge the schematized conventional notion of painting and address in-depth questions about the interaction between the originality of adopted images and their subliminal meanings.
 It is the first solo exhibition by Swain in Seoul, one of the artists who represented Scotland in Venice at the Venice Biennale in 2007.

 The collage technique steadily emerged in the visual art at the beginning of the 1900s as Cubism developed.
 For example, Picasso often attached clippings of newspaper, fabric patches or score sheets directly onto canvas surfaces to underline the properties of the depicted objects in a straightforward manner.
 Applying non-traditional materials gave a sense of volume, lending impromptu effects to the two-dimensional; furthermore, it played a crucial role in the conceptual enrichment of artworks in addition to forming part of their physical texture.
-Thus, Picasso, sceptical of the general idea that art was made solely by the artist’s hand, had created an important model for visual art by adopting collage, and it influenced the later movements, such as Dadaism and Surrealism.
+Thus, Picasso, skeptical of the general idea that art was made solely by the artist’s hand, had created an important model for visual art by adopting collage, and it influenced the later movements, such as Dadaism and Surrealism.

 While Picasso employed pieces of newspaper texts or objects as a secondary element to remind viewers of his central motif clearly, Swain perceives the cutting fragments as separate pieces of a puzzle and prioritizes the overall scene unfold by arranging and matching them according to his compositional plan.
 Though abstract aspects stand out partially, the most prominent trait of his recent works is the dynamics of each figurative section that forms part his panoramic scenes.
 In this context, for Swain's practice, painting does not remain a mere device of connecting boundaries of the parts or occupying empty spaces.
 It embraces the different sectors of one scene, constructs new narratives at each of them, and attunes the entire plane through the tension created by the contrast of colours and a sensation of speed.